jdumm/music-quiz/README.md

 pip install -r requirements.txt
 ```

-But the steps on creating an Spotify App are left out for now.
+But the steps on creating a Spotify App are left out for now.

+## Open Source MIT License

+Full details in the [LICENSE](LICENSE) file.